ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

   test('The user can create a blog post', async function(assert) {
     await visit('/posts/new');
-    await fillIn('[data-test-title]', 'My new post');
+    await fillIn('[data-test-title]', 'My New Post');
     await fillIn('[data-test-content]', 'Lorem ipsum dolor sit amet');
     await click('[data-test-button="Save"]');

     // The user is redirected to their new post assert.strictEqual(currentURL(), '/posts/1');
-    assert.dom('[data-test-title]').hasText('My new post');
+    assert.dom('[data-test-title]').hasText('My New Post');
     assert.dom('[data-test-content]').hasText('Lorem ipsum dolor sit amet');
   });
 });
 ```

-What are other things that we can test for?
+What are other things that you can test for?

 - The user can read, update, and delete blog posts (possibly in a batch operation)
 - The user can make comments on a blog post
 - The user can share a blog post
-- The user needs to be logged in to take the actions above
+- The user should be authorized to take actions on a blog
 - The user receives feedback if there is an error

 ### What to Watch Out for

+There are a few things to look out for.

+First is the time that application tests take to run.
+For small apps, its impact is minimal.
+However, for large apps, maintaining a short feedback loop becomes critical.
+If you can verify something in your app with unit or rendering tests, do so instead.

-We can use Ember CLI to create an application test.
-Because application tests can cover anything in our app, we should organize the files in some natural manner.
-This will help us quickly find tests and prevent writing duplicates.
+Second, you can use Ember CLI to create an application test.
+Because application tests can cover anything in your app, you will want to organize the files in some natural manner.
+This will help you quickly find tests and prevent writing duplicates.

 One way to organize is to mimic the folder structure of `app/routes`.
-In other words, for every route, we create an application test file.
-If this would result in too many files, we can instead create a file for each parent route.
+In other words, for every route, you create an application test file.
+If this would result in too many files, you can instead create a file for each parent route.

-In order for application tests to work, we must call [`setupApplicationTest()`](https://github.com/emberjs/ember-qunit#setup-application-tests) and pass the `hooks` object.
-In addition to the usual goodness of `setupTest()`, this method creates an application instance so that we can test the app from an end-user perspective.
-It also lets us use test helpers for routing and DOM interaction, such as `currentURL`, `visit`, `click`, and `fillIn`.
+Finally, in order for application tests to work, you must call [`setupApplicationTest()`](https://github.com/emberjs/ember-qunit#setup-application-tests) and pass the `hooks` object.
+In addition to the usual goodness of `setupTest()`, this method creates an application instance so that you can test the app from an end-user perspective.
+It also lets you use test helpers for routing and DOM interaction, such as `currentURL`, `visit`, `click`, and `fillIn`.

+## Summary

+We learned that, by default, Ember provides 3 types of tests: unit, rendering, and application tests.

+These tests differ in how many parts of your app they integrate to help you arrive at a logical conclusion.
+On one end, unit tests let you check a section of your code in isolation.
+On the other, application tests let you experience your entire application as end-user.

+A corollary is that these tests differ in performance.
+The more parts used (the closer to the real app), the slower the tests.
+As your app gets bigger, you will want to maintain a healthy mix of unit, rendering, and application tests so that you can enjoy both broad test coverage and short feedback loop.

+In the next section, we will take a look at best practices for writing tests.